smhotz/DjangoDRFenv/bookAPI/README.md

 # Django DRF Virtual Environment

-This is a directory for the django project bookAPI which was developed as an interview project for Albert.com
+This is a directory for the django project bookAPI which was developed as an interview project for XYZco

 For installation and operation, see README.md in parent directory.